salesforcecli/plugin-data/messages/data.update.bulk.md

 # flags.line-ending.summary

 Line ending used in the CSV file.
 Default value on Windows is `CRLF`; on macOS and Linux it's `LF`.

-# export.resume

-Run "sf data import resume --job-id %s" to resume the operation.

-# error.timeout

-The operation timed out after %s minutes.

-Run "sf data import resume --job-id %s" to resume it.

-# error.failedRecordDetails

-Job finished being processed but failed to update %s records.

-To review the details of this job, run this command:

-sf org open --target-org %s --path "/lightning/setup/AsyncApiJobStatus/page?address=%2F%s"

-# error.jobFailed

-Job failed to be processed due to:

-%s

-To review the details of this job, run this command:

-sf org open --target-org %s --path "/lightning/setup/AsyncApiJobStatus/page?address=%2F%s"

-# error.jobAborted

-Job has been aborted.

-To review the details of this job, run this command:

-sf org open --target-org %s --path "/lightning/setup/AsyncApiJobStatus/page?address=%2F%s"